BenjMichel/blog_articles/Article_3-BestOfWeb2015.md

 (I will not admit I was playing at the Viseo quizz game at that moment or watching the tennis game...).

+In addition to these talks, there were some stands like Mozilla who promoted its mobile operating system Firefox OS and its developer edition for Firefox.

 ## My top 3 of stands: